Isaac Hicks

-Isaac Hicks (1767 – January 10, 1820) was a Quaker merchant, active in the mercantile and shipping business from 1790-1807, both by himself and in partnerships.
-Hicks Nursery in Westbury, New York is still in business to this day, and its site is landmarked.
+Isaac Hicks (1767 – January 10, 1820) was a Quaker merchant, active in the mercantile and shipping business from 1790 to 1807, both by himself and in partnerships.

 Early life

 Isaac Hicks was born in 1767, into the Quaker farming community of Westbury, Long Island.
 He was the son of Samuel and Phebe (née Seamen).
 While in Westbury, Hicks worked both as a tailor and as a teacher.
 In 1789, disillusioned with teaching, Hicks moved to New York City: he opened a mercantile shop under the title of “grocer”.

 Family

 In 1789 he met Sara Doughty.
 They married in 1790 and had six children: John, Robert, Benjamin, Isaac, Elizabeth, and Mary.
 Hicks had a prominent extended family within the Quaker community which included Quaker minister Elias Hicks and artist Edward Hicks.
 He is also related to Nat Hicks, the catcher who revolutions the game of baseball by positing himself immediately behind the batter, instead of 25 feet back, which allowed the pitcher to throw curveballs, necessitating the invention of the baseball glove and catchers gear, and making baseball a much faster-paced game.